cbclemmer/Old-Boilerplate/docs/index.md

 - collect the first one 50 friend IDs
 - the first 30 posts
 - check box for if you want a slug
+- be able to delete posts and users
+- create some sort of admin page
+- make sure a group cannot take a user's username for it's handle and vise versa
+- make groups searchable
+- do settings for groups
+- add something to add yourself to a group depending on the privacy settingw